Roman Imankulov

 The Workflow

 For the terminal emulator, I use Ghostty.
-The issues described below are not Ghostty-specific though.
+The issues described below are not Ghostty-specific, though.
 Any modern terminal emulator that supports the kitty keyboard protocol (iTerm2, WezTerm, Kitty, etc.) would behave the same way.

 On my MacBook’s built-in keyboard and the Magic Keyboard, everything worked fine with tmux.

-Problem 1: Scrollback Navigation in tmux
+Problem 1: Scrollback Navigation

 I used to scroll through tmux history with Ctrl+B, then Page Up/Down.
 The new keyboard doesn’t have dedicated Page Up/Down keys, and fn+Arrow (which emulates them on Mac keyboards) doesn’t work on third-party keyboards.